Steering Generative Models for Protein Design: Aligning and Conditioning Strategies: Introduction

-Several RL techniques have been implemented over the years.
-REINVENT (2017) \cite{olivecrona2017molecular} provides an early attempt, in the molecular field, to leverage vanilla RL policy-gradient methods (i.e., REINFORCE) to move from a broad distribution $p(x)$ toward a desired conditional distribution $p(x|y)$.
-REINVENT re-frames the popular REINFORCE update as an "augmented-likelihood objective".
-This objective allows to increase a property $y$'s score, while retaining probability mass near the original distribution $p(x)$, allowing the steering samples into high-scoring regions without sacrificing realism.
-Shortly after, Proximal Policy Approximation (PPO, 2017) \citep[][]{schulman2017proximal} was introduced, providing a key improvement over vanilla policy-gradient methods; its clipped surrogate objective approximates a trust region, guaranteeing more stable updates.
+While different RL algorithms for model alignment have been proposed over the years, we can broadly group them in two main categories, 1) deep RL-based approaches and 2) direct preference learning.
+In deep RL-based approaches, a reward model is first trained on scored responses based on desired properties $y$ (e.g., human preferences).
+Subsequently, the reward model is used to update the policy (e.g., a pre-trained LLM), typically via a policy gradient update, shifting the underlying policy distribution $p(x)$ towards the properties $y$.
+REINVENT (2017) \cite{olivecrona2017molecular} provides an early attempt to apply deep RL-based approaches to the molecular field.
+REINVENT reframed the vanilla policy-gradient update (i.e., REINFORCE) as an "augmented likelihood objective".
+This objective enables adjusting the generative model parameters to favor samples with high scores on a target property $y$, while retaining probability mass near the original distribution $p(x)$, thereby preserving realism.
+Shortly after, Proximal Policy Approximation (PPO, 2017) \citep[][]{schulman2017proximal} was introduced in the broader RL field, providing a key improvement over vanilla policy-gradient methods; its clipped surrogate objective approximates a trust region, guaranteeing more stable policy updates.